Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 - Schedule the posts you find on Google and on your own site to publish to your Facebook page.

-This is also a great way to find inspiration for the type of content you should be posting on your own website so you can translate that Facebook engagement into website traffic.
+This is also a great way to find inspiration for the type of content that increases engagement and you should be posting on your own website so you can translate that Facebook engagement into website traffic.

-Also, make sure to pay special attention to when your audience is online and schedule your posts for when they are most active.
+Also, make sure to pay special attention to when your audience is online when are the best times to post and schedule your posts for when they are most active.

 You can find out when your audience is online by going to Insights > Followers.